Frequently asked questions

 Our Cyber Security IT Professional program is designed to do just that.
 The curriculum and hands-on labs are developed by Microsoft and the Computing Technology Industry Association (CompTIA) – globally recognized industry representatives.

-CompTIA Security+ and CompTIA Network+ are the most crucial certifications you’ll need if cybersecurity is your first topic.
+CompTIA Network+, CompTIA Security+, are the most essential certifications you will need if your new to cybersecurity.
 This is because of a less-known government regulation, DOD-8570.
-Although technically it has been updated as DOD-8140, the chart used the DOD-8570 old format.
+(Technically, it has been updated to DOD-8140, but that uses the old DOD-8570 chart).
 You need at least one of these certifications if your position might expose you to sensitive government information.
-CompTIA Security+ is the minimum requirement.
+CompTIA Security+ usually is the minimum certification required.
 This certification is requested by companies even if they will not work for the government.
 If you get these certifications, the demand for your skills is very strong and you should have no problem getting placed.